dustinpfister/blog_posts/_posts/threejs-examples-object-grid-wrap.md

 ## The threejs object grid wrap module and what you should know first

 This is a blog post on a javaScript module that I made that can be used to create a grid of objects, and move those objects in such a way that they will loop around again when they go out of bounds.
 I am making use of a lot of various features of the threejs library as well as core javaScript in the module itself as well as the additional demo code.
 This is then not at all a post on threejs example code that is for developers that are still new to threejs and javaScript in general.
+I will not be getting into every little thing that you should know before hand, but I will take a moment in this opening section to outline some general things you might want to read up more on before counting with the rest of this content.

 <iframe class="youtube_video"  src="https://www.youtube.com/embed/JqVIlrvMwHs
 " title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>